Warehouse Design Guide: Layout & Tips for Efficient Warehousing

 Improved Efficiency

-Finding items faster, moving around easier, shorter wait times
+Finding items faster, moving around easier, shorter wait times.
+Warehouse management systems can help in finding items faster and improving overall efficiency.

 Improved Safety